bvfalcon/junit5-extensions/README.md

 ## Parameterized Constructors

 One of the most used feature of JUnit 5 - [parameterized tests](https://junit.org/junit5/docs/5.9.0/user-guide/#writing-tests-parameterized-tests).
 There are many ways to specify parameters for such test and check with one test many conditions.
 Powerful thing.
-But `@ParameterizedTest` and all `@*Source` annotations can be applied only for methods, not for constructors. `@ParameterizedConstructor` and a set of `@*Source` annotations solve this disadvantage.
+But `@ParameterizedTest` and all `@*Source` annotations can be applied only to methods, not to constructors. `@ParameterizedConstructor` and a set of `@*Source` annotations eliminate this inconvenience.
 With `@ParameterizedConstructor` you can create test-classes and use it as templates for tests.

 Example